NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

+- When unfolding GroupParam, all secret parameters are shown (see RunScriptOFX)

 - Natron must not call paramChanged on any parameter when loading a project.
 Parameters should just be *set* to their values, and thus they are not changed, since they had no value before.